 - Reduce, reuse and recycle.
 Look at ways to reduce the amount of rubbish that ends up in landfill and the waterways.
 Many things can now be recycled.
 For more information on what you can recycle in your local area go to Recycling Near You or Waste and recycling Benalla's many opportunity shops are renowned, near and far, as places to visit when people with a 'reduce, recycle and reuse' philosophy shop in Benalla!
 Read 'Moving towards a circular economy - more than just the 3 R's'.... how does this relate locally?

 - Understand Benalla's composting bin system, or even start your own compost bin or worm farm.
 Organic matter like vegetable peelings are great for your garden.
 Start composting and you can reduce the need for chemicals and fertilizers in the garden and improve the health of your soil.
 Interested in Establishing your own worm farm?
 Check out the ABC's Gardening Australia links, including this Gardening Australia YouTube video..
 Need a reminder about Green Bin rules?
 'Be a Good Sort - rules for waste collection' on the council website could help.

 - Only put water down the drains.
-Things like oils and chemicals may start at the kitchen sink but end up in our waterways and seas and can affect animals and plants living in streams and rivers.
+Oils and chemicals which may start at the kitchen sink end up in our waterways and seas and can affect animals and plants living in streams and rivers.
 Instead of using commercial cleaning chemicals try using white vinegar and bicarbonate of soda.

 - Be a responsible pet and farm animal owner.
 If you can no longer keep your pets or farm animals do not release them into the wild.
 Don't flush pet fish down the toilet or put them into local streams.
 Make sure your cat is de-sexed and either keep it indoors or invest in an outdoor cat run — domestic cats can have a devastating effect on local wildlife.
 Our region also faces the devastating effects of wild dogs, wild pigs, and more.